Emergency Preparedness: What to Do When a Major Water Leak Occurs

 What are the signs that I need professional help for a water leak?

-If the leak is extensive, involves sewage, has caused structural damage, or if you’re unsure of the leak’s source, it’s time to call professionals.
+If the leak is extensive, involves sewage, causes structural damage, or you can’t find the source — call professionals.

 Can a minor leak turn into a major problem?

-Yes, even small leaks can lead to significant issues over time, such as structural damage or mould growth.
-Address leaks promptly, no matter their size.
+Yes — even small leaks can lead to structural damage or mould over time.

 How often should I inspect my home for potential water leak risks?

-If you think you might have a leak, book an inspection today by clicking the link below.
+If you think you might have a leak, book an inspection today by clicking the button below.